How to publish a podcast? It’s easy. Just follow those 4 steps.

 Why a podcast file should be small?

 - People listen on mobile devices.
-In 2017 over 70 percent of Americans who listen to podcasts primarily do so via mobile.
+Over 70 percent of Americans who listen to podcasts primarily do so via mobile.
 The majority of global listeners also access their episodes from a mobile device.

 - Mobile devices have limited space.
 Many users have a limited amount of storage on their device and they may choose to keep their favorite photos instead of listening to you.
 You don’t want to force your listeners to choose.
 If you are not an established brand this can cause frustration and they might not come back to revisit your podcast.